 Macro Virus: A virus that attaches itself to documents and uses the macro programming capabilities of the document's application to execute and propagate.

-Malicious Code: A virus, worm, Trojan horse, or other code-based entity that infects a host.
+Malicious Code: A virus, worm, Trojan horse, or other code-based malicious entity that successfully infects a host.